hao247/low_T_model/README.md

 3. **[Debye model](https://en.wikipedia.org/wiki/Debye_model)**

-4. For electronic and magnetic contribution to specific heat, more elaborative discussions are made in solid state physics textbooks.
+4. For electronic and magnetic contribution to specific heat, more detailed discussions are elaborated in solid state physics textbooks.

 ### Model